samartzidis/magicstick/README.md

 <a href="docs/4.png"><img src="docs/4.png" width="160" /></a>
 <a href="docs/5.png"><img src="docs/5.png" width="160" /></a>

+The dongle dimensions are 64×25×7mm.
+The USB cable connecting to the keyboard is optional as magicstick can also connect wiressly.
+There is one operation LED and a button.

 #### Optional magicstick-ui utility:
 <a href="docs/20230927213111.png"><img src="docs/20230927213111.png" width="100" title="Settings"/></a>
 <a href="docs/Untitled-1.png"><img src="docs/Untitled-1.png" width="100" title="Battery Indicator"/></a>